OksanaLev26/ballsGame/README.md

 Built with:

 The "Pop the Ball" game was crafted using a combination of HTML, CSS, and JavaScript technologies.
-This trio of tools synergized to create an engaging and interactive gaming experience.

 How the Game Was Built: